davletovb/davletovb.github.io/index.md

 My portfolio includes a diverse range of innovative projects, from forecasting the Air Quality Index to creating a tool that leverages NLP and ML to match Twitter users.
 I've also built a Machine Learning-based system that utilizes Reddit posts and comments to answer product-related questions.
 In addition, I've developed an AI assistant for messaging platforms, and a bot designed to help users practice English through tests.

-🧠 Currently my passion for learning and problem-solving is channeled into the development of a political strategy game with AI, inviting players to step into the shoes of a national leader, guided by an AI assistant.
-This simulation game challenges players to balance the nuanced demands of different demographic groups, craft impactful policies, and respond to challenging narratives.
+🧠 Currently, my passion for learning and problem-solving is being channeled into the development of a Python library for multi-agent systems, specifically designed for large language models (LLM).
+The library is intended to be easy to use, intuitive, and flexible, making it simple to start AI agents and simulations.
+It will support various use cases and is inspired by the Mesa library.
 📝  [Journal](https://behruz.me/journal): notes and updates about my ongoing projects
 🌍  Location: Ontario, Canada
 🖥️  Portfolio: [github](https://github.com/davletovb)